Representation stability for homotopy automorphisms: Representation stability, FI-modules and Lie models of FI-spaces

 \subsection{Conventions.}

-We will work over the field $\Q$, so unless otherwise specifically stated, all vector spaces are over $\Q$.
+Throughout the paper, we will use $R$ to denote a commutative ring, which we will assume to be Noetherian for convenience.
+We will mainly work over the field $\Q$, so unless otherwise specifically stated, all vector spaces are over $\Q$.
 We will use ``dg'' to abbreviate the term \textit{differential graded}.
 Throughout the paper, $\FI$ denotes the category of finite sets with injective maps as morphisms.

 If $S$ is a finite set, we will use $|S|$ to denote its cardinality, and we will write $\Sigma(S):=\Aut_{\FI}(S)$ for the symmetric group on $S$.
-If $S=\{1,2,\ldots,n\}$ we will simply write $\Sigma(S)=\Sigma_n$ for brevity.
+If $S=\mathbf{n}:=\{1,2,\ldots,n\}$ we will simply write $\Sigma(S)=\Sigma_n$ for brevity.